vacp2p/rfc/content/docs/rfcs/44/README.md

 This specification is mainly concerned with specifying the stem phase.
 The fluff phase corresponds to [Waku Relay](/spec/11/), except that it adds a random delay before relaying a message.
+This added random delay further reduces symmetry in dissemination patterns and introduces more uncertainty for the attacker.

 *Note: In a future version of this specification, we might move the specification of the fluff phase into a separate document.